shpml/fundamentals/10_chapter/11_exercise.md

 * When a user clicks on the button with the ID `chill`, loop through all list items and add the class `cool` to each.
 Test it out!
 Each list item should have a blue border after the user clicks on the button.

-* When the user clicks on the first list item, add an item to the end of the list that says 'JavaScript is Fun!'.
+* When the user clicks on the first list item, add an item to the end of the list that says "JavaScript is Fun!"

 Feeling confident?
 [Test your understanding of functions and the DOM with this next quiz.](12_quiz.md)